Mouleshwar3238/UG_FY_Project/README.md

 </tbody>
 </table>

+## Supplementary Results
+In addition to the above RNN models, SoC prediction was carried out using some popular ML algorithms.

 ## Conclusion
 The GRU model achieved the least MSE and highest R2 score among all the three and hence, it proved to be quite capable of accurately estimating the SoC of a battery operating under different conditions.